hathibelagal/DroidMelody/README.md

 }
 ```

-On devices running Android Marshmallow or higher, you'll need to request the `READ_EXTERNAL_STORAGE` permission at runtime, in to access music files on the SD Card.
+On devices running Android Marshmallow or higher, you'll need to request the `READ_EXTERNAL_STORAGE` permission at runtime in to access music files on the SD Card.
 You can either request it using the usual code, or you can use the `MelodyHelper` helper class:

 ```
-// Check if permission available or request if(MelodyHelper.hasExternalStorageAccess(this)) {
+// Check if permission granted.
+If not, request if(MelodyHelper.hasExternalStorageAccess(this)) {
     // Do something
 }